 There’s a good reason to gather intelligence: to stay ahead.
 As Business Expert Webinars suggests, even if you are the largest and most successful store in town or in the region, you can’t rest on your laurels.
 A downturn can change the situation dramatically, as can zoning laws or new ordinances.
 There may be management changes at your competitors that alter how they treat customers and do business.
 There may be new products coming their way that may be popular with your patrons.
 Any of these can reverse your fortunes easily, so utilizing competitive intelligence can help minimize the impact that change brings.

 So how does a mystery shopping service figure into this business?
 A mystery shopper can help you gather intelligence on your competitors while making it look like they’re legitimately looking for and purchasing goods.
 This information can then be returned to you, so you can have a valid explanation as to what is making your competitors tick and what they do better than you.

-When you have these conditions in place, you can read the reports you get back and use that information to improve your store's quality of service overall.
-With this data on hand, you can quantify it to become more agile as a competitor overall.
+When you have these conditions in place, you can read the reports you get back and use that information to improve your store’s quality of service overall.
+With this data on hand, you can quantify it to become a more agile competitor.